 RTP Stipend is as defined in the Commonwealth Scholarships Guidelines (Research) 2017.

-The RTP Stipend amount is the total amount awarded and to be paid (including indexation if applicable) to the student for the full reporting year.
+The RTP Stipend amount is the total amount awarded (including indexation if applicable) to the student for the full reporting year.
 This is the amount offered to the student and may not equate to the amount paid to the student, for example, if the student completed their studies prior to the end of the full year or if the student’s RTP Stipend scholarship was suspended for a period during the year.

 Only one RTP Stipend amount is to be reported per student per year.